shevandrin/rqti/README.md

 <https://www.imsglobal.org/question/qtiv2p1/imsqti_implv2p1.html#section10006>
 this is for 2.2, we need 2.1

+types of tasks (items):

+-   singlechoice
+-   multiplechoice
+-   text entry
+-   numbers entry
-singlechoice, multiplechoice, clozes at the end
+-   clozes at the end
+-   dropdown,
+-   associate (!doesnt work in Opal),

-dropdown, associate, order, match
+-   order,
+-   match (directed pair)
+-   match (matchMax\>1, table)

-essay (extended_text in qti)
+-   essay (extended_text in qti)

 be creative: clozes in between text, dropdowns in between text -\> implement some yaml for input